Nursing Non-Traditional/Accelerated Transfer Program

 Here are six reasons (among many!) to be a Knight nurse:

-- Earn your degree faster than a traditional program: With the necessary prerequisites*, you can complete your degree in less than two years (five consecutive semesters, including summer).
+- Earn your degree faster than a traditional program: With the necessary prerequisites*, you can complete your degree in less than two years (five consecutive semesters - two academic years with one summer session in between).

 -